Skip to content

 Step 3: Federal approval

-Step 4: Apply for a Swiss National Visa (Visa D)
+Step 4: Application process for a Swiss National Visa (Visa D)

-Once work authorization is granted, you can apply for a National Visa (D) at the Swiss Embassy or Consulate in India.
+Once work authorization is granted by SEM, you can apply for a National Visa (D) at the Swiss Embassy or Consulate in India.
+This is a long-stay visa that permits entry into Switzerland.
 Documents typically required:

 • employment contract